Quintor/StudyBits/README.md

 The StudyBits repo consists of the following parts:

 ```
-+ ci
+* ci
-    + Contains docker files used by trevor for ci.
+  * Contains docker files used by Circle-ci for ci.
-+ docs
+* docs
-    + Contains design and implementation documentation.
+  * Contains design and implementation documentation.
-+ university-agent
+* university-agent
-    + Contains java source-code for the university agent.
+  * Contains java source-code for the university agent.
 ```

 ### Development Setup <a name="dev"></a>